 Peas are not only a delightful addition to your plate but also a great source of plant-based protein.
 Whether you choose garden peas, snap peas, or snow peas, they can be grown vertically, making them suitable for small spaces.
 Ensure they receive adequate support for climbing.

-While nuts typically grow on trees and take longer to mature, they can be a rewarding addition to your garden, providing a rich source of protein, healthy fats, and various essential nutrients.
+While nuts typically grow on trees and take longer to mature, they can be a rewarding addition to your garden, providing a rich source of plant-based protein, healthy fats, and various essential nutrients.
 Here are some nuts suitable for UK gardens:

 a.
 Almonds (Prunus dulcis):